 Here is how I would go about it if I was just learning this concept:

 - Hold a day time fire drill with your family.

 - Hold a night time fire drill with your family.
-Yeah, when your family is asleep.
+Yeah, that means when your family is asleep.

-- Set your alarm of 1am.
+- Set your alarm to go off 1am.
 When it goes off you must accomplish –

 - You must get fully dressed.